 Head north on SH7 and right over the Pahiatua Track.
 Once over the northern Tararua foothills, the road flattens.
 Near Makomako turn right turn to Marima.
 Once at Marima follow signs to Kopikopiko via Kopikopiko Road.
 This road turns to gravel a couple of kilometres out of Marima and stays this way to the bridge.
 The take-out is in a paddock on the river left just upstream of the bridge.

 On the River

-The natural flow of the river would be quite large and so the meagre residual flow occupies a wide bed.
-Enjoy the bush lined valley and chilled paddling because a few kilometres ahead it gets tight and very gnarly.
+The natural flow of the river would be quite large (similar to the Otaki) and so the meagre residual flow occupies a wide bed.
+Enjoy the bush lined valley and chilled Class II boulder bank and pool paddling because after 4 kilometres it gets tight and very gnarly.

 The Gauge is Mangahao at Balance and shows the sorry state of the flow year round.
 Thanks clean green hydro!

 The optimum flow band is a matter for ongoing resolution.
 Kayakers recommend 15 cumec or more.

 6 cumec is a tubing flow – these trips involved floating pools and walking rapids.
 Packrafting at this flow took 10 hours and involved a lot of boat dragging.
 Best done on a long summer day with an empty boat.

 Releases are 30 cumec and are meant to occur twice a year.
 King Country Electricity has been unable to fulfill the conditions of consent with respect to recreational and de silting releases which are meant to occur twice a year.
 Flow in releases are Class IV.